chevereto/docker/docs/PERSISTENT.md

 ## Permissions check

 Enter to the container console `/bin/bash`.
-Once there, run `ls -la` and you should see something like this:
+Once there, run `ls -la` to list the file system.
+You should see something like this:

 ```plain
 www-data@20d1427c6727:~/html$ ls -la